 So to summarize: I have re-understood what felt like my biggest “wounded/broken”-ness as not a wound at all, but a gift - I have repaired the biggest disconnect in my life and regained an indelible visceral feeling of being connected to all living beings in a field of love – and I’ve expanded and clarified my mission and life’s work.
 Pretty good for $300.

 There is another Intro weekend in March if you are interested–I’ll be there!

-Read more about my experience, Matrix, and other connection modalities at my new blog Leaving the Island.
+Read more about my experience, Matrix, and other connection modalities on my other blog Joy Ninja.